angeltried/pop-this-quiz/readme.md

     7. will add another div to show what number question you are on.
     8. i want to make a progress bar instead of number of question to make it fancy.
     9. created a end.html
-    10. boiler plate with classes already made with a form to input a username.
+    10. boiler plate with classes already made with a form to input a username, buttons to submit or return to another html.
+    11. on html make event and disable so that you need in insert text in order to save hs.

 * css
     1. Setting a root and * for default settings color, size, and spacing.